David-SWUSA-RISCOS/YASDOE/docs/md/inspire.md

 As these systems were my first Window Managers of any kind (I was stil quite young), they have had an influence on most things I have created.

 ---
 ## ProDOS:

 From ProDOS we get the directory format.
 Instead of using a single tree like Unix we use a forest, though the volumes and devices are all under the highest level / .
 The format being a slash followed by the device followed by any FS path (on FS devices) with directories sepperated by slashes.
 This is a simple format to work with, as well as to implement.
 This format also simplifies porting of applications from a verity of different OS's that use different means of seperating directories, use different roots (some a forest some a single tree), and use different seperatere for device specs.

+---
+## PlayerKit:

+PlayerKit was an early example of a software Sprite Engine for 8-bit personal computers (specifically the Apple II).
+For sprite masking it used line cliping, using inversion point offsets to define an area that could be non-continouse.
+This was very convient for sprites, though even more useful in windowing systems later.

+---
+## Macintosh System Software:

+The Macintosh System software, despite it's limitations, has some very good concepts on how to do many things.
+From the use of handles in application local memory management to help preven application heap memory fragmentation, on to some of the graphics primitives, and continuing into the use of resource forks.
+These were all good features, and to a degree all features of YASDOE as a result.

+YASDOE is able to optionally store the information normally in the **.info** file of an application in a secondary data stream (fork) of the file.
+YASDOE also has a structured set of different data-types that can be in this information, allowing easy OS managed access to the resources.

+The Compression of line based inversion point clipping that QuickDraw taught us (and is finally out of pattent) is a very good way to improve the speed of arbitrary shaped possibly non-continous clipping, as well as saving memory.
+And YASDOE uses this compression for its ClipAreas.

+Memory allocation is recommended to be done by handle.
+This allows YASDOE to defragment the memory within a given applications heap.
+YASDOE takes it a step further by further by allowing the movement of the application blocks, so long as the code obeys the rules of being position independant and using the App base pointer provided by the OS, thus making the application heap effectively a handle allocation that can be itself moved in memory.
+This also allows for the possibiliity of a version of yasdoe that does not have a PMMU without having issues with memory fragmentation.
+There is of course provision for applications that are unable to change there base address once running, though these can still cause memory fragmentation.